ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 ##### data-card-image

-Specify which image to use in article cards.
+Specifies which image to use in article cards.

 ##### data-card-controls

-Enable Share Icons.
-Default: "1"
+Enables share icons.
+The default value is `1`.

 ##### data-card-align

-Align the card, Default: "center"
+Aligns the card.
+The default value is `"center"`.

 ##### data-card-recommend

-Disable Embedly Recommendations on video and rich cards.
-Default: 1
+Disables Embedly recommendations on video and rich cards.
+The default value is `1`.

 ##### common attributes